Global Anti-Corruption Rapid Response Fund

 Programs

-Cyprus: The RRF funds a six-month engagement in Cyprus by an anti-money laundering prosecutor from DOJ who provides case-based mentoring to prosecutors and investigators on financial crime cases.
-The RRF prosecutor coordinates closely with FBI agents to assist Cypriot counterparts on pending sanctions and money laundering investigations.
+From May to Nov 2024, the RRF funded a six-month engagement in Cyprus by an anti-money laundering prosecutor from DOJ who provided technical assistance to prosecutors and investigators on financial crime cases.
+The RRF prosecutor coordinated closely with FBI agents to assist Cypriot counterparts on pending sanctions and money laundering investigations.

-Mongolia: By the end of summer 2024, the RRF will fund a six-month engagement with Mongolia by an anti-money laundering prosecutor from DOJ.
-The RRF prosecutor will be based at OPDAT HQ and will make intermittent trips to Mongolia to mentor prosecutors on corruption cases and asset recovery.
+The RRF supports a six-month engagement with Mongolia by an anti-money laundering prosecutor from DOJ.
+The RRF prosecutor, based at OPDAT HQ, makes intermittent trips to Mongolia to provide technical assistance to prosecutors on corruption cases and asset recovery.

-Seychelles: The RRF funds brief TDYs to the Seychelles by an anti-money laundering prosecutor from DOJ to assist the Anti-Corruption Commission of Seychelles on a public corruption case and asset recovery.
+The RRF facilitates brief TDYs to the Seychelles by a prosecutor from the DOJ’s Money Laundering and Asset Recovery Sections to provide technical assistance to the Anti-Corruption Commission of Seychelles and on a public corruption case with asset recovery.

-Zambia: The RRF funds a six-month engagement with Zambia by an anti-corruption prosecutor from DOJ.
+The RRF funds a six-month engagement with Zambia by an anti-corruption prosecutor from DOJ.
 The RRF prosecutor is based at OPDAT HQ and makes intermittent trips to Zambia to assist prosecutors on corruption case management, financial information and evidence collection, and asset recovery.
+OPDAT also works directly with Zambia’s Economic and Financial Crimes Court on anti-corruption matters.